-PTIC invites proposals for undergraduate translation projects to be taken in Summer 2023.
+PTIC invites proposals for undergraduate translation projects to be taken in Summer 2025.
 We encourage students to undertake translation projects, deepening their engagement both with the languages they work in, and with the creative act of translation.
-Priority will be given to students currently pursuing the certificate in PTIC, but we encourage anyone with an interest in translation to apply, even those who have never had formal experience with translating texts.
+Priority will be given to students currently pursuing a Minor in PTIC, but we encourage anyone with an interest in translation to apply, even those who have never had formal experience with translating texts.

 Apply through SAFE.
 Submit a proposal of approximately 500 words.
 Please include: